-6 Tips to Be a Money Savvy Traveler
+6 Tips To Be A Money Savvy Traveler

-Whatever the reason or the season, planning your next vacation could be weighing on your mind.
+June 25, 2018 Whatever the reason or the season, planning your next vacation could be weighing on your mind.
 According to an article in LearnVe$t, an organization committed to providing resources to help consumers with money management, the average US traveler spent $1,246 per person in 2014 on summer vacation.
 This can be a real budget buster when you start adding up the expenses for spouses, children, and other family members.
 So, we’ve compiled some travel savings suggestions to help ease your mind – and your budget:

 1. Hotel Deals: In the age of social media, it should come as no surprise that you can make your reservations via social media for many hotels.
 Check out the Facebook pages of hotels for promotional offers – as some have up to 50% off for making posts or liking their page.